-This section contains information that may assist you in cross referencing Apparatus Codes, Comcodes and Price Element Codes (PECs).
-The first table is grouped by descriptive Price Element Codes (PEC).
-The second table is arranged by component codes (COMCODE).
+This section contains information that may assist you in cross-referencing Apparatus Codes Component Codes (COMCODEs) and Price Element Codes (PECs).
+The first table is grouped by descriptive PEC.
+The second table is arranged by COMCODE.

 Parts Listed by PEC